Updated on: September 13, 2024

 Bottom Line:

 Norton 360 is an excellent antivirus — it blocked all malware in my tests without slowing down either my Windows or Mac laptops.
-It also has a ton of internet security features for complete protection, including a VPN, a firewall, webcam protection, dark web monitoring, and a lot more.
+It also has a ton of internet security features for complete protection, including a VPN, a firewall, webcam protection, dark web monitoring, cloud backup, and password management.
 Norton Antivirus Plus is a good deal, but Norton 360 Deluxe is the best value for most users, adding parental controls and protection for up to 5 devices.
 You can try out all of Norton’s plans with the company’s 60-day money-back guarantee.

 🥈2.
 Bitdefender — Best for Advanced Malware Protection With a VPN & Anti-Theft Features